 Title: Installing external wall insulation in the workplace Additional inform Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are as 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 110 Assessment 15
+Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 110 Assessment 15

-Title: Park homes insulation Unit Number: A/618/5680 Learning outcomes The learner will be able to: 1 Interpret the given design information relating to the work and resources to confirm its accuracy, completeness and relevance to the building type, fabric and condition when reviewing the suitability of Park Homes for insulation measures.
-Assessment criteria The learner can: 1.1 Interpret and extract relevant information from: • drawings • specifications • schedules • method statements • risk assessments • manufacturers' information data sheets surveys Park Home site rules and restrictions 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
-1.3 Describe why the organisational procedures have been developed and how they are implemented.1.4 Explain the importance of organisational procedures to solve problems and why it is important to follow them.
-Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to: drawings specifications schedules method statements risk assessments designs manufacturers' information data sheets official guidance current legislation and regulations governing Park
+Title: Park homes insulation Unit Number: A/618/5680 Learning outcome Assessment criteria The learner can: 1 Interpret the ginformation rework and reso confirm its accompleteness to the building and condition reviewing the Park Homes for measures. elating to the ources to curacy, and relevance type, fabric when suitability of Interpret and extract relevant information from: drawings specifications schedules method statements risk assessments manufacturers' information data sheets surveys Park Home site rules and restrictions 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+1.3 Describe why the organisational procedures have been developed and how they are implemented.
+1.4 Explain the importance of organisational procedures to solve problems and why it is important to follow them.
+1.5 Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to: drawings specifications schedules method statements risk assessments designs manufacturers' information